AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/username-password-cca/README.md

     npm start
 ```

-After that, you should see the response from Azure AD in your terminal.
+After that, you should see the response from Microsoft Entra ID in your terminal.

 ## More information